01. How long can perfume be kept?

 How can perfume be kept for a long time?

-To maintain the chemistry between you and your fragrance, it’s best to keep it away from light, humidity and heat.
-Leaving your perfume in the bathroom may seem convenient when you’re getting ready in the morning but it’s not recommended: your perfume may not like the humid atmosphere and changing temperature.
-Don’t worry about your collection of perfumes: you can display your bottles in the middle of your living room or in your bedroom or keep them at your side without affecting their scent!
+To maintain the chemistry between you and your fragrance, it’s best to store your perfume bottle away from light, humidity and heat.
+Storing your perfume in the bathroom may seem convenient when you’re getting ready in the morning but it’s not a good place to store perfume as it may go bad: your perfume may not like the humid atmosphere and changing temperature.
+Don’t worry about your collection of perfumes: you can display your perfume bottle in the middle of your living room or in your bedroom or keep them at your side without affecting their scent!

 How long can a perfume be stored?
 We don’t have any definitive answer for you.
 To find out everything there is to know about storing your fragrances, you can always have a look at this article on storing an unopened perfume or read our advice to find out whether it should be kept in the fridge.